meireles/spectrolab/README.md

 devtools::install_github("annakat/spectrolab")
 ```

-_Note for windows users:_ Apparently there is a bug in devtools' `install_guithub` preventing the correct installation of all dependencies (see [issue 21](https://github.com/annakat/spectrolab/issues/21)).
+_Note for windows users:_ Apparently there is a bug in devtools' `install_github` preventing the correct installation of all dependencies (see [issue 21](https://github.com/annakat/spectrolab/issues/21)).
 If you run into trouble, try running `install.packages("prospectr")` before installing `spectrolab`.

 ## Using `spectrolab`